UCF/unify-events/README.md

 ## Importing Data

 ### UNL Events Import
+Note that this importer should only be run on a fresh database, immediately after running `python manage.py syncdb` or `python manage.py flush`.

 1. cd to the new virtual environment src folder
 2. Activate virtual environment